Do you want your business to rank higher in search engines such as Google or Bing? Focussing on local SEO might be the golden ticket for you.

 These reviews could be about anything – your service, customer support, product packaging, website, and so on.

 Make it a point to actively respond to all such reviews.
-The reviews section looks something like this.

 Negative reviews here can deter other customers from reaching out to your business.